OctHe/ICE/editor/README.md

 # Editor

-ICE focuses on a terminal-based coding environment that uses vim/neovim.
+Graphicless focuses on a terminal-based coding environment that uses vim/neovim.
 It is benefited by the powerful plugin ecosystem of vim and integrates open-source language servers, compilers, debuggers and other useful tools.
 It also contains other editors.